Omerkorat/ai-interface/README.md

 The parts of this program were written with the intention of being customized for many different purposes.
 Many parts of this program are templates, and they were accompanied by examples and explanations how to modify them for other purposes.
 To add system commands, add them to the CMD_TO_HELP constant in constants.py, which maps command names to their help documentation strings.
 The server will now recognize these commands as valid system commands.

 To define what a command does, go to AiInterface.cmd_loop and create an if-clause that recognizes this commands and decides what it does.
 Commands can print any output to display clients, and they can interact with the AiInterface's internal variables.
-For example, it can change permission levels, do computations in the background and save them to the internal dictionary (AiInterface.vars), and interact with the GUI.
+For example, it can change permission levels, do computations in the background and save them to the internal dictionary (AiInterface.vars), and interact with the graphics display.
 For some examples see AiInterface.

-To create new GUI items, use the existing templates.
-A GUI item is a subclass of Tk.Frame with a show() method.
-You can define a GUI item as a class with any graphics you wish, and then to display it call its show() method, which will put it on the GUI.
+To create new graphics display items, use the existing templates.
+A graphics display item is a subclass of Tk.Frame with a show() method.
+You can define a graphics display item as a class with any graphics you wish, and then to display it call its show() method, which will put it on the graphics display.
 It needs to be saved as a variable of AiInterface in order to be available for usage and interaction.

 To define permission levels for system commands, update the AiInterface.permissions variable.
 This variable maps system commands into required permission level.
 To define the permission given to a certain user, update USERNAME_TO_PERMISSION_LEVEL in constants.py.
 This dictionary maps usernames to their permission level.
 By default, users receive permission levels of 3, and system commands require no permission.